Geolocation and time zone data

 Test your timezone attribute

-If you set your timezone attribute manually, you can test it to make sure that you’re using a format we support.
+If you set your time zone attribute manually, you can test it to make sure that you’re using a format we support.

 Go to Workspace Settings > Advanced: Time Zone Match.